Home > North America > Panama > How To Get Residency in Panama: A Comprehensive Guide

 As one of the most open economies and wealthiest countries in Central America, Panama’s immigration system offers a wide variety of investment visa options.

-Then, if you operate the company in Panama with the short-term residence permit, you will be eligible to apply for citizenship after five years.
+From there, if you operate the company in Panama with that permit, you become eligible to apply for citizenship after five years.

 In Panama, there are six well-established and stable investment immigration programs:

-1. Qualified Investor Visa: This is the main investment immigration program in Panama, including three economic options: real estate purchase, deposit, and stock purchase, with a minimum investment requirement of $300,000 (which will increase to $500,000 after October 2024).
+1. Qualified Investor Visa: This is the main investment immigration program in Panama, including three economic options: real estate purchase, deposit, and stock purchase, with a minimum investment requirement of $300,000.

-This visa allows you to obtain permanent residence directly through investment, and you only need to visit Panama once every two years to maintain the permanent residence card.
+This visa allows you to obtain permanent residence directly through investment, and you only need to visit Panama once every two years to maintain your permanent residency status.

 2. Business Investor Visa: This is a two-year residence visa issued to foreigners who operate a company in Panama.